 - The fifth day is called Anizham.
 On this day, preparations for the boat, the race takes place.

 - The sixth day is known as Thriketa, from which the festival holidays begin.

 - On the seventh day, special pujas are organised in Moolam temples.

 - The eighth day is called Pooradam.
 On this day, the idols of King Mahabali and Vamana are installed at home.

 - Thiruvonam is the tenth day.
-This is the most important day when King Mahabali is welcomed by the people of Kerala with full gaiety and reverence.
+This is the most important day when King Mahabali is welcomed by the people of Kerala with full delight and reverence.

-This ten-day-long festival also has a deep connection with farmers and farming.
+This ten-day long festival also has a deep connection with farmers and farming.
 During this time in Kerala, many types of crops are ripe and ready.
 People of Kerala also worship the Shravan deity and Pushpadevi for good yield and protection of their crops.
-The joy of ripening of the harvest instills a new hope and confidence in the minds of the people.
+The joy of ripening the harvest instils a new hope and confidence in the people’s minds.

 Happy Onam Wishes To One And All!